ahmadmsaleem/ahmadmsaleem/README.md

 # Welcome to My Bug Wonderland—Every Bug is a Feature!

 Hi, I'm **Ahmad Saleem**, a data enthusiast specializing in data management and analytics.
-My focus is on transforming complex data into actionable insights.
+My focus is on transforming data into actionable insights.

 In this repository, you'll find a showcase of my work, including the **SchemaInsight** project—a Java application designed for importing and analyzing CSV files to enhance data structure analysis.
 You can check it out [here](https://github.com/ahmadmsaleem/SchemaInsght).